brentley/ecsworkshop/README.md

 #### View Hugo locally:
 Visit http://localhost:1313/ to see the site.

+#### Making Edits:
 As you save edits to a page, the site will live-reload to show your changes.

+#### Auto Deploy:
+Any commits to master will auto build and deploy in a couple of minutes.
+You can see the currently deployed hash at the bottom of the menu panel.

+note: shift-reload may be necessary in your browser to reflect the latest changes.

 Check out the commands in `buildspec.yml` to see the build/deploy process